nearform/mira/docs/quick-start/README.md

 ```

-To resolve this, make sure each cdk related item and the cdk package itself all match the version number supported by Mira in you package.json file.
+To resolve this, make sure each cdk related item and the cdk package itself all match the version number supported by Mira in your package.json file.

 ### Configuration Issues